cedeber/concise-rust-book/src/ch01-04-structs-enums-implementation.md

 let f = File::open("hello.txt").expect("Failed to open hello.txt");
 ```

-> It would be appropriate to call `unwrap` when you have some other logic that ensures the `Result` will have an `Ok`value, but the logic isn't something the compiler understands.
+> It would be appropriate to call `unwrap` when you have some other logic that ensures the `Result` will have an `Ok` value, but the logic isn't something the compiler understands.

 #### Propagating Errors

 This pattern of propagating errors is so common in Rust that Rust provides the question mark operator `?` to make this easier.
 Error values that have the `?` operator called on them go through the `from` function, defined in the `From` trait in the standard library, which is used to convert errors from one type into another.

-the `?` operator eliminates a lot of boilerplate and makes this function's implementation simpler.
-We could event shorten the code further by chaining method calls immediately after the `?`.
+The `?` operator eliminates a lot of boilerplate and makes this function's implementation simpler.
+We could even shorten the code further by chaining method calls immediately after the `?`.

 ```rust
 fn read_username_from_file() -> Result<String, io::error> {
 	let mut s = String::new();

 	File::open("hello.txt")?.read_to_string(&mut s)?;

 	Ok(s);
 }
 ```